 Gladstone Capital Corporation was incorporated under the General Corporation Law of the State of Maryland on May 30, 2001, and completed an initial public offering on August 23, 2001.
 The terms "the Company," "we," "our," and "us" all refer to Gladstone Capital Corporation and its consolidated subsidiaries.
-We are a closed-end, non-diversified management investment company that has elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
+We are an externally-managed, closed-end, non-diversified management investment company that has elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
 In addition, we have elected to be treated for federal income tax purposes as a regulated investment company ("RIC") under the Internal Revenue Code of 1986, as amended (the "Code").
-Our investment objectives are to (1) achieve and grow current income by investing in debt securities of established small and medium-sized businesses in the United States (U.S.) that we believe will provide stable earnings and cash flow to pay expenses, make principal and interest payments on our outstanding indebtedness and make distributions to stockholders that grow over time; and (2) provide our stockholders with long-term capital appreciation in the value of our assets by investing in equity securities of established businesses that we believe can grow over time to permit us to sell our equity investments for capital gains.
+We were established for the purpose of investing in debt and equity securities of established private businesses in the United States ("U.S.").
+Our investment objectives are to (1) achieve and grow current income by investing in debt securities of established small and medium-sized businesses in the United States ("U.S.") that we believe will provide stable earnings and cash flow to pay expenses, make principal and interest payments on our outstanding indebtedness and make distributions to stockholders that grow over time; and (2) provide our stockholders with long-term capital appreciation in the value of our assets by investing in equity securities of established businesses that we believe can grow over time to permit us to sell our equity investments for capital gains.